 The Company also maintains the Excess Benefit Plan and the Deferred Compensation Plan, which are non-qualified supplemental savings plans for key employees, including the named executive officers, whose participation in the Retirement Plan is limited by the Code and ERISA.
 Messrs.
-McNamara, Williams, O'Toole and Tucker participate in the Excess Benefit Plan, and Mr. Lee participates in the Deferred Compensation Plan.
-These plans allow participants to defer up to 50% of their base salary and up to 85% of their annual cash incentive compensation and income from stock awards and provide a matching contribution from the Company.
+McNamara, Williams, Westfall and Tucker participate in the Excess Benefit Plan, as did Mr. O'Toole prior to his June 2016 retirement, and Mr. Lee participates in the Deferred Compensation Plan.
+These plans allow participants to defer up to 50% of their base salary and up to 85% of their annual cash incentive compensation and provide a matching contribution from the Company.
 Participants select mutual funds as investments, and amounts deferred and credited to participant accounts under the plans are credited with earnings or losses depending on the performance of the selected mutual funds.
-In May 2014, the Committee authorized a one-time additional contribution to these plans, included in the "All Other Compensation" table below, to be credited to certain participants' accounts, including those of Messrs McNamara, Williams, O'Toole and Tucker, in quarterly installments.
 Participants may receive the amounts credited to their accounts at retirement, termination of employment or on a specific date following termination or retirement and may also elect to receive a portion of each year's deferral and earnings on a specific date prior to retirement or termination of employment.
 Participants may receive such amounts in a lump-sum payment or in installment payments.

-Each of the named executive officers also participates in the Supplemental Pension Plan, which provides certain key employees with a supplemental pension and optional life insurance benefit.
+Each of the named executive officers other than Mr. Westfall also participates in the Supplemental Pension Plan, which provides certain key employees with a supplemental pension and optional life insurance benefit.
 The Company accrues a fixed monthly contribution to each participant's account under this plan, and participants' accounts are credited with monthly earnings based on an annual interest rate.
 Participants have the option to use a portion of this Company contribution to purchase supplemental term life insurance.
 Mr. Tucker also participates in the 1986 Severance Plan, which is an unfunded defined contribution plan in which Mr. Tucker's account is credited with certain Company contributions that will pay out upon his death or termination of employment.